A Tractable Probability Distribution with Applications in Three-Dimensional Statistics: Applications

 \subsection{Application 2}

-It is shown in our work \cite[Th.1]{azimi_molecular} that the distance distributions in the three-dimensional Thomas cluster process (TCP) have the {\fontfamily{lmtt}\selectfont Abar} distribution.\footnote{Application 1 is the abstract form of Application 2.} TCP is a widely-used class of Poisson cluster processes in the field of stochastic geometry and has numerous applications in various domains such as biology and communication networks, serving as a valuable tool for modeling and analysis purposes \cite{afshang, azimi_molecular, haenggi_book, azimi_cluster1}.
-As the spatial space is mostly modeled by the three dimensions $(x,y,z)$ in these fields, the proposed PDF and results in this work are expected to be highly valuable for spatial pattern evaluations and performance analyses.
-For example, please see \cite[Sections IV and V]{azimi_molecular} for the use and application in communication nanonetworks, where nanomachine sensors are located based on three-dimensional TCP.
+It is shown in our work \cite[Th.1]{azimi_molecular} that the distance distributions in the three-dimensional Thomas cluster process (TCP) have the {\fontfamily{lmtt}\selectfont Abar} distribution.\footnote{Application 1 is the abstract form of Application 2.} This pertains to the distance from each cluster center to any point in other clusters.
+TCP is a widely-used class of Poisson cluster processes in the field of stochastic geometry and has numerous applications in various domains such as biology and communication networks, serving as a valuable tool for modeling and analysis purposes \cite{afshang, azimi_molecular, haenggi_book, azimi_cluster1}.
+Given that the spatial domain in these fields is typically represented by the three dimensions $(x,y,z)$, the PDF introduced and the findings presented in this work are anticipated to be of significant value for evaluating spatial patterns and conducting performance analyses.
+For a practical and real-time numerical example, please see \cite[Sections IV, V, and VI]{azimi_molecular} for the utilization and crucial application of {\fontfamily{lmtt}\selectfont Abar} distribution in deriving the expected interference value and the error probability in communication nanonetworks, where nanomachine sensors are located based on three-dimensional TCP.
 An alternative application worth considering is the network of clustered unmanned aerial vehicles (UAVs), where three-dimensional TCP can be utilized for modeling the locations of UAVs in the sky.

 In addition, the distance distribution is a widely used metric in signal processing and communication systems.
-For example, it can be utilized in target localization, such as satellite localization or range detection in radar systems, and also satellite communication systems.
+For example, it can be used in target localization, such as satellite localization or range detection in radar systems, and also satellite communication systems.
 In these applications, there are three location dimensions and two-dimensional modeling is not accurate.
 Also, it has applications in signal (modulation) classification and outlier detection, where distances of signals from each other and the noise are important features.